CAkoth7/purple-ops-chronicles/index.md

 # PurpleOps Chronicles

-Cybersecurity is not only about controls and tooling—it is about judgment, governance, and operational reality.
+Cybersecurity is not only about controls and tooling, it is about judgment, governance, and operational reality.

 PurpleOps Chronicles explores identity, risk, cloud security, and AI governance within regulated and high-impact environments.
 The focus is on how security decisions are made, implemented, and sustained over time.